MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

         uncensored_failure_data = Gamma_Distribution(alpha=a, beta=b).random_samples(t) #create some data
         cens = []
         fail = []
-        thresh = 100 #censoring cutoff
+        threshold = 100 #censoring cutoff
         for item in uncensored_failure_data:
-            if item<=thresh: #this will right censor any value above thresh cens.append(thresh)
+            if item<=threshold: #this will left censor any value below the threshold cens.append(thresh)
             else:
                 fail.append(item)